 This area of inquiry promotes the study of literature in Spanish and Portuguese.

-The Spanish & Portuguese are encompasses literatures and cultural expressions from Latin America, Spain, Portugal as well as other hispanophone and lusophone countries.
-Although predominantly focused on the Spanish and Portuguese languages this does not preclude any submissions on any other of the languages used in Latin America or other countries of Hispanic or Lusophone expression.
+The Hispanophone & Lusophone area encompasses literatures and cultural expressions from Latin America, Spain, Portugal as well as other hispanophone and lusophone countries.
+Although predominantly focused on the Spanish and Portuguese languages, this does not preclude any submissions on any other of the languages used in Latin America or other countries of Hispanic or Lusophone expression.

 NeMLA welcomes panel proposal submissions in the following areas in Spanish, Portuguese or English:

 If there is a literature group not listed please let us know and we will include it on our webpage.
-It is our endeavour to provide a venue for our strong areas to continue to flourish and for those under represented areas to grow.
+It is our endeavor to provide a venue for our strong areas to continue to flourish and for those under-represented areas to grow.
 More importantly, submit a panel proposal for that area.

 If you have questions or suggestions, please feel free to contact the current Area Director.